Jerry Cotton: Jerry Cotton films

 Starting in the 1960s, a series of eight films based on the Cotton novels were made, the first four in black-and-white, the last four in color.
 The character of Jerry Cotton was played by American actor George Nader, and his companion Phil Decker was played by the German actor Heinz Weiß.
 The director of the films was Harald Reinl.
 The film's music was composed by Peter Thomas including the "Jerry Cotton March", that also was released on a soundtrack-single.
 In the 1990s the soundtracks of the movies were re-released on CDs.

-The bracketed links refer to the pages at IMDb.